SandeepSangle12/STEADYNet/README.md

-# LUCIDNet-for-EEG-signal-AD-and-FTD-dataset
+# STEADYNet-for-EEG-signal-AD-and-FTD-dataset
-LUCIDNet: Low Complexity Unified CNN model for Improving Dementia Detection
+STEADYNet: Low Complexity Unified CNN model for Improving Dementia Detection
 # LCADNet
-A novel and efficient AD and FTD detection model using a five layer convolution neural network (LCADNet).
+The efficiency of the proposed STEADYNet exhibits the lowest computation complexity in terms of both the number of floating point operations and inference time using publicaly available datasets.
+STEADYNet outperforms existing EEG-based AD detection systems with an accuracy of $99.29\%$ while having the least number of trainable parameters.
+The proposed STEADYNet is a valuable aid for neurologists.

-P. H. Kachare, D. V. Puri, S. B Sangle,  "LUCIDNet: Low Complexity Unified CNN model for Improving Dementia Detection" [under review].
+P. H. Kachare, D. V. Puri, S. B Sangle,  "STEADYNet: Spatiotemporal EEG Analysis for Dementia Detection with Convolutional Neural Networks" [under review].